mithray/zeromod/documentation/README.md

 - [ ] Players can apoint AI to control certain portions of their troops or build order.
 - [ ] Perhaps set an "Officer" over these AIs and have Officers buildable.
 - [ ] This can be used for build order, or micro fighting tactics.

+## Siege Units
+- [ ] Must be garrisoned to move
+- [ ] Can garrison up to four men and two(or four?) horse, depending on the siege weapon.
+A horse enables movement.
+Each man increase the movement rate and attack rate.